 - Better suited for fast deployments than large-scale industrial projects.

-6. Skydio X2E Color/Thermal
+6. Skydio X2E Color/Thermal: Best Color/Thermal Hybrid Drone

 The Skydio X2E Color/Thermal can take search and rescue missions to the next level, thanks to its revolutionary Autonomy Enterprise technology.